ramorel/ramorel.github.io/_pages/dissertation_3.md

 So any relationship between demographic changes and testing boycotts would be spurious–the true cause would be parental education.

-The differences-in-differences framework gets around this problem by netting out any pre-existing differences between the two groups of schools.
+The difference-in-differences framework gets around this problem by netting out any pre-existing differences between the two groups of schools.
 How?